 How to Frame and Craft Your Business Plan Mission Statement

-In other words, there’s no single, perfect way to frame a mission statement.
+There’s no single, perfect way to frame a mission statement.

 After answering basic questions about your business and evaluating how your answers relate to one another, you’re ready to transform your ideas into a mission statement.

 Although you don’t have any cast-in-cement rules to follow, here are a few guidelines to apply: